Part 2: What Challenges are Driven by the Value-based Health Transition?

 Before secure electronic communication was available, providers would consult a specialist by phone or in person.
 You often hear this referred to as a curbside consult because the complete patient history is rarely shared with the consulting specialist.
 If the PCP could not resolve the issue after speaking with a specialist, the PCP would transfer the care by referring the patient to a specialist.

 eConsults combine these options by providing the specialist access to the patient’s medical history via secure, HIPAA-compliant access to the patient’s history and relevant imaging and lab work.
 Rather than transferring the patient’s care, the PCP receives advice from a specialist and provides care to the patient.
 An eConsult is an electronic request for advice from a specialist that precludes transfer of care – in most cases, the PCP provides care.
-Physicians have been seeking advice from their peers for centuries – first by letter and now through our platform. eConsults have the additional benefit of giving the specialist secure, HIPAA-compliant access to the patient’s history.
+Physicians have sought advice from their peers for centuries – first by letter and now through our platform. eConsults have the additional benefit of giving the specialist secure, HIPAA-compliant access to the patient’s history.
 Instead of consulting a specialist by phone, the PCP can send the information and receive a response in a few hours.

 Historically, eConsults replace more than 70% of in-person visits.
 With longer appointment wait times due to COVID and specialist shortages, eConsults serve patients with more complex conditions.
 Despite the complexity, eConsults are replacing more than 74% of in-person visits year-to-date and influencing 92% of treatment plans developed by primary care providers using AristaMD.